Swivel chair

-A swivel, spinny, or revolving chair is a chair with a single central leg that allows the seat to rotate 360 degrees to the left or right.
-A concept of a rotating chair with swivel castors was illustrated by the Nuremberg patrician Martin Löffelholz von Kolberg in his 1505 technological illuminated manuscript, the so-called Codex Löffelholz, on folio 10r.
+A swivel, swivelling, spinny, or revolving chair is a chair with a single central leg that allows the seat to rotate 360 degrees to the left or right.
+A concept of a rotating chair with swivel castors was illustrated by the Nuremberg noble Martin Löffelholz von Kolberg in his 1505 technological illuminated manuscript, the so-called Codex Löffelholz, on folio 10r.
 It is purported that Thomas Jefferson drafted the United States Declaration of Independence in 1776 while sitting on a swivel chair of his own design.

 Types and examples

 Swivel chairs may have wheels on the base allowing the user to move the chair around their work area without getting up.
 This type is common in modern offices and are often also referred to as office chairs.
 Office swivel chairs, like computer chairs, usually incorporate a gas lift to adjust the height of the seat, but not usually large (e.g. recliner) swiveling armchairs.

 A draughtsman's chair is a swivel chair without wheels that is usually taller than an 'office chair' for use in front of a drawing board.
 They also have a foot-ring to support the legs when it is not possible to reach the ground.